Book Tour and Activities on the Go!

-The best time to take this trek is during the month of March to May and from September to December.
+The best time to take this trek is during the month of March to Mid June and from September to December.
 During the month of May the days will be hotter just before the onset of monsoons.
 During December the temperature reach below zero temperature and it is suitable for the trekkers.

 How high is base camp?

 If you are starting your trek from the south East Ridge than your Base Camp will be 5,380 m (17,600 ft) on the south side of Everest in Nepal.
 If you are trekking via Gorakshep below the Kala Pathar then your Base Camp will be is 5,545 metres.